 Instructions

 • Pat the shrimp dry with paper towels.
-Place them in a bowl and toss with olive oil, garlic powder, onion powder, smoked paprika, cumin, chili powder, salt and pepper until well coated.
+Put them in a bowl.
+Add olive oil, garlic powder, onion powder, smoked paprika, cumin, chili powder, salt, and pepper.
+Toss everything until well coated.

 seasoned raw shrimp in a bowl

 • Heat a skillet over medium-high heat.
-Add the seasoned shrimp in a single layer and cook for 2–3 minutes per side, or until pink, opaque, and slightly crispy around the edges.
+Place the seasoned shrimp in a single layer.
+Cook for 2 to 3 minutes on each side.
+They should turn pink, opaque, and slightly crispy around the edges.
 Remove from heat.

 shrimp in a skillet